*Please note: a referral, from your GP, to one of our accredited specialists is required to become an egg donor with EDA.

-These tests are required as part of the routine screening process necessary prior to treatment.
-You (and your partner ) will need to get the blood tests completed and the results will be forwarded to your specialist.
+These tests are required as part of the routine screening process, necessary prior to treatment.
+You (and your partner ) will Be required to take some screening blood tests and the results will be forwarded to your specialist.

-Donor: HIV, Hepatitis B and C, Syphilis, Human T-Lymphotropic Virus (HTLV) 1+2, Cytomegalovirus (CMV), Cystic Fibrosis, Karyotype, Blood Group, Fragile X Syndrome (FXS), Spinal Muscular Atrophy (SMA), Thrombophilias and Rubella.
+Donor: HIV, Hepatitis B and C, Syphilis, Human T-Lymphotropic Virus (HTLV) 1+2, Cytomegalovirus (CMV), Cystic Fibrosis, Karyotype, Blood Group, Fragile X Syndrome (FXS), Spinal Muscular Atrophy (SMA), Thrombophilias, Rubella Chlamydia and Gonorrhoea.

-Donor Partner: HIV, Hepatitis B and C, Syphilis, Human T-Lymphotropic Virus (HTLV) 1+2, Cytomegalovirus (CMV)
+Donor Partner: HIV, Hepatitis B and C, Syphilis, Human T-Lymphotropic Virus (HTLV) 1+2, Cytomegalovirus (CMV), Clamydia and Gonorrhoea.

-Counselling It is mandatory for women who are considering donating eggs (and their partners) to attend a counselling session.
+Counselling It is mandatory for women who are considering donating eggs (and their partners) to attend multiple counselling sessions.
 Counselling provides the opportunity to discuss treatment on a more personal level.
 It allows you to raise issues that are more private, such as individual concerns, relationship difficulties, or current life situations that may affect the donor’s experience of treatment.
-You will also discuss issues related to the child’s (who has been conceived from donor gametes) future right to know their genetic background.
-A “cooling off” period for a minimum of 14 days (between the first and second counselling session) is required before any treatment may commence, to ensure that you have been given adequate time to consider all aspects of the donation program.
+You will also discuss issues related to the future rights of the child (who has been conceived from donor gametes) to know their genetic background.
+A “cooling off” period for a minimum of 14 days (between the first and second counselling sessions) is required before any treatment may commence, to ensure that you have been given adequate time to consider all aspects of the donation program.

-Final Review Before the treatment can commence, the specialist and fertility coordinators will do final review on the counselling reports, blood tests and consent forms to ensure everything is ready for the treatment to begin.
+Final Review Before the treatment can commence, the specialist and fertility nurse will do a final review of the counselling reports, blood tests and consent forms to ensure everything is ready for the treatment to begin.

 Egg donors are required to undergo an IVF cycle in order to retrieve the eggs.
 Once you have completed the preliminary steps to becoming an egg donor you will be ready to start treatment.
 To learn more about what the Egg Donor Treatment and what is involved, please visit our Egg Donation Process page.